RMK

 RMK uses vial as the default keymap editor.
 By using vial, you can change your keymapping at real-time, no more programming/flashing is needed.

 To persistently save your keymap data, RMK will use the last two sectors of your microcontroller's internal flash.
+See storage.
 If you don't have enough flash for saving keymaps, changing in vial will lose after keyboard reboot.

 Port vial